rosedu/techblog/posts/2011/09/12/git-good-practices.md

 [Stack Overflow][stackoverflow].

-As mentioned above, I find the [Git Immersion tutorial][gitimmersion] to be very well presented and easy to follow and the [Pro Git Book][pro-git] as a good technical presentation of Git and its features.
+As mentioned above, I find the [Git Immersion tutorial][gitimmersion] to be very well presented and easy to follow and the Pro Git Book as a good technical presentation of Git and its features.
 An excellent site, consisting of a plethora of very nicely presented tips is [git ready][git-ready].

 As a funny link, I recommend you access [Commit Message Generator][whatthecommit].